prescience-data/dark-knowledge/README.md

 😈📚 A curated library of research papers and presentations for counter-detection and web privacy enthusiasts.

+#### Contributing
+Saw an interesting paper you think might fit?
+Feel free to open an issue or PR!

 ## Top Picks

 - 2021 - Your Phone is My Proxy - Detecting and Understanding Mobile Proxy Networks ⭐⭐⭐